|3||Greater Noida, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ranchi air is currently 4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ranchi is currently 15 times the WHO annual air quality guideline value

 Unhealthy 156 US AQI